-Introduction
+1 Introduction

-Mistral is a tool used to report on and resolve I/O performance issues when running complex Linux applications on high-performance compute clusters.
+Mistral is a tool used to report on and resolve I/O performance issues when running complex Linux applications on high performance compute clusters.
+Mistral was originally developed by Ellexus, now an Altair company.

-Mistral allows you to monitor application I/O patterns in real-time, and log undesirable behavior using rules defined in a configuration file called a contract.
+Mistral allows you to monitor application I/O patterns in real time, and log undesirable behaviour using rules defined in a configuration file called a contract.

-Installation
+2 Installation